uazgraduatecollege/stache-read-php/README.md

 # StacheReader for PHP

-A simple PHP packacge for querying items stored in Stache
+A simple PHP package for querying items stored in Stache

 ## Requirements